thomasmckay/trebuchet/README.md

     rvm use jruby-1.7.3
     rvm gemset use trebuchet --create

-  Once rvm is setup, simply cd into the trebuchet git repo and run
+  2. Once rvm is setup, simply cd into the trebuchet git repo and run

     bundle install

+  3. If performing any tests that require a working manifest (such as the content performance test), simply place your manifest in ./data/manifest.zip

 ## Terminology